lovelymimola/Hypersphere-based-Open-set-RFF/README.md

 [56] K. Sankhe, M. Belgiovine, F. Zhou, S. Riyaz, S. Ioannidis, and K. Chowdhury, “ORACLE: Optimized radio classification through convolutional neural networks,” in IEEE Conf.
 Comput.
 Commun., Apr.2019, pp. 370-378.

-The dataset can be downloaded from the Link: https://pan.baidu.com/s/13qW5mnfgUHBvWRid2tY2MA Passwd：eogv
+The ADS-B dataset can be downloaded from the Link: https://pan.baidu.com/s/13qW5mnfgUHBvWRid2tY2MA Passwd：eogv

+The Wi-Fi dataset can be downloaded from https://pan.baidu.com/s/1aah2mh9sJvtXs6XjKkxLZQ and password is biv8

 # E-mail
 If you have any question, please feel free to contact us by e-mail (1020010415@njupt.edu.cn).